adil-hussain-84/tazkiya-tech-sample-app/iOS/README.md

 ```

 The second step is to define the logic which will open the [Hifdh Revision Tracker](https://apps.apple.com/app/id1524002702) application if it exists on the device, or otherwise open its landing page in the App Store app.
-See the [ViewController.swift](SampleApp/ViewController.swift) class for the code.
+See the `launchApplication(urlScheme:appStoreId:)` method in the [ViewController.swift](SampleApp/ViewController.swift) class for the code.

-The video below demonstrates the behaviour when the [Hifdh Revision Tracker](https://apps.apple.com/app/id1524002702) application exists on the device:
+The video below demonstrates the behaviour when the [Hifdh Revision Tracker](https://apps.apple.com/app/id1524002702) application exists on the device.

 ![Sample App](https://media.giphy.com/media/eT2gZi0Er9aP5rngKS/giphy.gif)